 What is the difference between frozen and fresh donor eggs?

-Frozen donor eggs are rapidly growing in popularity, as patients demand it more and more IVF clinics embrace the technology.
-There is even a growing opinion among clinicians that eventually, we will live in a world where only frozen donor eggs are offered.
+Frozen donor eggs are rapidly growing in popularity as patients demand increases and more IVF clinics embrace the technology.

 Learn other differences between fresh and frozen donor eggs here.